top of page

 A couple stands at an altar in a grand cathedral with vaulted ceilings and stained glass, as guests watch from wooden pews.
 Elegant, serene mood.

 Trinity College Chapel is one of the prettiest and most historic wedding spots on campus.
-Its high ceilings, stained glass, and old-school stone buildings make for a classic background for wedding vows.
+Its high ceilings, stained glass, and old-school stone buildings create a classic background for wedding vows.
 Nearby Seeley Hall is a fancy place for parties, cocktail hours, or indoor photos.

-For photo tips, lighting info, and a guide to Trinity College Chapel weddings, check out our Trinity College Chapel wedding guide..
+For photo tips, lighting info, and a guide to Trinity College Chapel weddings, check out our Trinity Chapel wedding photo tips.

-Photo Stuff to Keep in Mind When Marrying at U of T
+Photo Considerations When Marrying at U of T

-Taking wedding photos at the University of Toronto is not the same as shooting at other wedding venues.
-The campus is busy, big, and has a lot of buildings — which is cool, but couples should plan for it.
+Taking wedding photos at the University of Toronto is different from shooting at other venues.
+The campus is busy, large, and filled with buildings — which is exciting, but couples should plan accordingly.

 Bride and groom stand in a stone archway, with her in a white dress and him in a black suit.
 A bouquet lies at their feet.

 Many spots have tall stone walls, small windows, and both natural and artificial light.
-Good Toronto wedding photographers know how to adjust to keep the vibe without making it too bright.
+Good Toronto wedding photographers know how to adjust to maintain the vibe without making it too bright.

 Don’t Forget the Paperwork: U of T Photo Permits